ElpadoCan/SpotMAX/spotmax/docs/source/parameters_description.rst

 * **Compute spots size**: if true, spotMAX will fit a 3D gaussian curve to the spots intensities.
 This will result in more features being computed.
-These features are described in the `Spotfit features`_ section.
+These features are described in the :ref:`spotfit-features` section.
 To determine which pixels should be given as input to the fitting procedure for each spot, spotMAX will first perform a step called spotSIZE.
 Starting from a spot mask that is half the size of the minimum spot size, spotMAX will grow the masks by one voxel size